Starbucks Iced Passion Tango Tea Lemonade

 Add flavored syrups

-To sweeten and flavor this drink, add a fruity touch with peach syrup, strawberry syrup, or raspberry syrup.
+To sweeten and flavor this drink, add a fruity touch with peach syrup or strawberry syrup.

 Add fruit juice

-Instead of adding syrup, add a little peach juice or pineapple juice.
+Instead of syrup, add a little peach juice or pineapple juice.

 Expert Tips